|Big Daddy's Kitchen|

 Pita Wrapped Falafel with Sesame Yogurt Sauce

 Falafel is a staple in middle eastern diets.
 It is made from pureed chick peas, are highly seasoned and usually formed into patties or "meatballs" and browned either in a skillet or by deep frying.
 They can served as a side dish with a little sauce spooned on top or rolled up in pita bread to make a delicious sandwich.
 Even the carnivores in your family are going to love this!
-This makes enough for 4 large pita wraps.
+This makes 4-5 falafel patties, enough for 4 large pita wraps.

 Place the scallions, garlic and parsley into a food processor fitted with the knife blade and pulse until well chopped.
 Add the remaining ingredients and process, stopping periodically to scrape down any mixture clinging to the bowl, until the mixture resembles very finely ground meat.